 Work with the infrastructure team on setting up CI pipelines for projects using the new language.
 The following tasks should be addressed as part of this work:

-- Ensure the jobs for meeting the Consistent Testing Interface requirements exist.
+Ensure the jobs for meeting the Project Testing Interface requirements exist.

 Define how the deliverables are distributed¶